ionic-team/ionic-framework/core/src/components/range/readme.md

 The mode determines which platform styles to use.
 Possible values are: `"ios"` or `"md"`.
 For more information, see [Platform Styles](/docs/theming/platform-specific-styles).

+#### name

+string

+The name of the control, which is submitted with the form data.

 #### pin